099ersf2/099ersf2/README.md

 ## Experience

 I have 4 years of Roblox game development.
-Also, I have lots of experience in being a full stack developer.
+Also, I have extensive experience as a full stack developer.

 I have 2 years of website building.